Michael Jackson’s Daughter, Paris, Gives Cryptic Response To Documentary Claims

 HBO's Leaving Neverland, a two-part documentary, focuses on allegations of sexual abuse against Michael Jackson.
 James Safechuck and Wade Robson go into what is sometimes excruciating detail about alleged sexual relationships with Jackson when they were minors at 10- and 7-years-old, respectively.
 His estate, on behalf of Jackson, deny the allegations.

 Meanwhile, a lawsuit against HBO is underway.
-The Jackson estate filed a £75 million suit against the network before the film aired, calling it "unvetted propaganda to shamelessly exploit an innocent man no longer here to defend himself."
+The Jackson estate filed a $100 million USD suit against the network before the film aired, calling it "unvetted propaganda to shamelessly exploit an innocent man no longer here to defend himself."

 Advertisement